syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-headers-and-footers.md

 ### Add Headers and Footers into Notes slide

-Essential Presentation library facilitates adding Headers and Footers to the Notes slide of the PowerPoint Presentation.
+Essential&reg; Presentation library facilitates adding Headers and Footers to the Notes slide of the PowerPoint Presentation.

 N> 1.
-As per Microsoft PowerPoint behavior, you can add Header only in Notes slide of the PowerPoint using our Essential Presentation Library.
+As per Microsoft PowerPoint behavior, you can add Header only in Notes slide of the PowerPoint using our Essential&reg; Presentation Library.
 N> 2.
 Header added in Notes slide will be visible only in the Notes page of the PowerPoint viewer.

 The following code example demonstrates how to add a Headers and Footers to the Notes slide of the presentation.